TwoRingSoft/Pippin/README.md

 `rake test`

-Files under Pippin/Tests/ are declared in Pippin's `test_spec`, and likewise for PippinTesting.
-These are brought into the Pippin Xcode project to run as unit tests using the Podfile's `testspecs` declaration.
+Files under Tests/ are declared in `Pippin`'s `test_spec`, and likewise for `PippinTesting`.
+These are brought into the root xcworkspace to run as unit tests using the Podfile's `testspecs` declaration.

 Also runs an integration smoke test, which generates an Xcode project for each spec and subspec, in each of Swift and Objective-C, to try building after `pod install`.
 Each project is deposited under `PippinTests/SmokeTests`. `PippinTests/` also contains the template project source code in `ObjcApp/` and `SwiftApp/`, plus the template Podfile.